 If you are in the North of England, York is not to be missed.
 The city of York was the Roman capital, Eboracum, and has been invaded by Romans, Saxons, Normans and Vikings.
 It’s prime position on the river Ouse made it a strategically desirable city, with Clifton Tower overlooking the walls.

 York City Walls – The Roman History

 The Roman city walls of York will give the best views of the city and enrich your historical knowledge.
+Walking the city walls is one of the best things to do in York for free.
 The walk takes approximately 2 hours and is best done early in the morning when it is quiet and you will get the best photography.
 York city walls were built in approximately 71AD.

 My walk started at Barker Tower on Lendal bridge, because it’s just a 20 minute walk into town for me along the river Ouse from where I stay.

 If you do walk along the River Ouse to get to York city walls, make sure that you keep an eye out for the famous Geese of York.
 Everyone loves them!
 They seem to rule the city, with traffic stopping in their path!
 It’s almost comparable to the sacred cow of India!